Decorated Soldier Remembered

-When his son, Lindy, received orders for Vietnam, Poolaw volunteered for the combat zone with he hope of serving there in place of his son.
-Regulations prohibit two members of the same family from serving in combat at the same time without their consent.
+When his son, Lindy, received orders for Vietnam, Poolaw volunteered for the combat zone with the hope of serving there in place of his son.
+Regulations prohibit two members of the same Family from serving in combat at the same time without their consent.

-Another of Poolaw's sons had already been in Vietnam which added to his wanting to spare Lindy.
-His son, Pascal Cleatus Poolaw, Jr., a Specialist 4, had been wounded in Vietnam in February 1967.
+Another of Poolaw's sons had already been in Vietnam, which added to his wanting to spare Lindy.
+His son, Pascal Cleatus Poolaw Jr., a Spc.
+4, had been wounded in Vietnam in February 1967.
 The younger Poolaw was hit by a mine and received metal fragments in the legs.
 His right leg had to be amputated below the knee.

 When the senior Poolaw finally reached the port of departure on the West Coast, he discovered Lindy had left for Vietnam the day before.
 He decided to follow his son.

 Having the father and son of the Family serving in combat at the same time was nothing new to Poolaw.
 He had served in World War II with his dad, Ralph Poolaw Sr., and his two brothers.